gr3m0c/gr3m0c.github.io/_posts/2021-07-17-breadcrumbs.md

 [![cyberchef.png](/img/breadcrumbs/cyberchef.png)](/img/breadcrumbs/cyberchef.png)

 The password indeed works and we can log into the machine as the administrator user.
-Now we are able to add the `root.txt` from the administrators desktop to our collection
+Now we are able to add the `root.txt` from the administrators desktop to our collection.

 ```
 $ssh administrator@10.129.175.242